 More information about What’s up audio tours.

 Next to the library is the Amsterdam Conservatory.
-The building was opened in 2008 by Queen Beatrix.
-The design was inspired by Japanese houses, whereby the halls and stairs are all on the outside of the building and the rooms are in centre of the building.
+The glass building was opened in 2008 by Queen Beatrix.
+The design was inspired by Japanese houses.
+The halls and stairs are all on the outside of the building.
+The rooms are in the centre of the building.
 This way, the music students will not be disturbed by outside noises.
-Many free concerts by young talented students on week nights.
+There are free concerts by young talented students.

 Now, you can take either of the two bridges.
 One goes towards Nemo Science Center.
 The copper green ship-like design was opened in 1997.
 It stands on top of the IJ-tunnel.
 The building was designed by Italian architect Renzo Piano.
 The roof of the building is a large and very sunny terrace which in summer has been made into an entertaining city beach.

-The other smaller, ‘turning bridge’ leads you to ‘Hannekes Boom’.
-This new bar and restaurant (open since July 2011) has become hotspot of hip Amsterdam.
-The spot has been known as Hanneke Boom (Hannekes Tree) for centuries, as it marked the small harbour where vessels would enter the city.
+The other smaller, ‘turning bridge’ leads you to Hanneke’s Boom, a popular bar and restaurant.
+The spot has been known as Hanneke Boom (Hannekes Tree) for centuries.
+The spot marked the entrance of the old Amsterdam harbor (Oosterdok).